There are three questions all our new clients ask us:

 Since SharePoint has always lagged a bit in the looks department, it took a few years for the platform to catch up.

 Device channels are what I consider SharePoint’s first step into the modern mobile revolution, and they are still used widely today.
 They are a SharePoint-specific construct that allows a developer to build a mobile view for one or more specific devices.
 In other words–you have to say, “I want this page to display properly on an iPhone” for it to do so.
-Actually I wish it were as simple as just saying it; instead, there is some development voodoo involved.
+Actually, I wish it were as simple as just saying it; instead, there is some development voodoo involved.
 If you anticipate that your company users will be using iPhones and Androids to access a site, you create two device channels for that site.
 A one-to-one mapping between look-and-feel layout and mobile device is required.
-Then you configure a masterpage for each channel to specify the look-and-feel for that device.
-Not the most user-friendly set up.
+Then you configure a master page for each channel to specify the look and feel of that device.
+Not the most user-friendly setup.

-Still not ideal, at least device channels gave SharePoint developers an opportunity to hedge their bets.
+Still, not ideal, at least device channels gave SharePoint developers an opportunity to hedge their bets.
 After all, we all know what mobile devices are most commonly used.
 It was a good and earnest start to look-and-feel mobility but created frustration among users who expect a mobile site to work like an app.
-I’m sure you’ve noticed how websites and apps use different information architecture and hierarchy.
-A drop-down menu is often condensed into a hamburger style menu.
+I’m sure you’ve noticed how websites and apps use different information architectures and hierarchies.
+A drop-down menu is often condensed into a hamburger-style menu.
 Links are surfaced differently so that you don’t have to magnify a page to ensure you’re clicking the right line.
 This deficit in SharePoint had been, well, maligned.
 Users were annoyed by it, and with good reason.